vasilev17/vasilev17/README.md

 - 👋 Hi, I’m Valentin Vasilev (@vasilev17)
 - 👀 I’m interested in all kinds of programming
 - 🌱 I’m currently learning front end languages
-- 💞️ I’m looking to collaborate on any type of interesting coding project
+- 💞️ I’m looking to collaborate on any type of interesting coding projects
 - 📫 How to reach me: valio_vv@abv.bg

 <!---